As is often the case, government grant money does not flow directly to individuals.

 Low Income

-Low-income families frequently qualify for government home improvement grants in New York State when they live below a specified percentage of the Federal Poverty Level (FPL).
+Low-income families frequently qualify for government home improvement grants in New York State when their income falls below a specified percentage of the Federal Poverty Level (FPL).

-Free home repair for low-income families hinges on FPL, which has two components.
+Home repair benefits hinge on your poverty level.
+FPL has two components.
 The rules can be tricky to follow, and you do not want to disqualify yourself by making avoidable errors.

 - Avoid overstating income: report your projected (not past) Modified Adjusted Gross Income (MAGI), which excludes child support, some alimony payments, and other sources.